Traumflug/simulavr/doc/build.rst

 Prerequsites
 ------------

-simulavr does rely on a few other GNU tools.
-In particular, it relies on libbfd from binutils, and by libbfd's dependency, it also relies on libiberty.

 Here is a list of tools, which are needed by building configure script, run configure and run make: